Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2021/welcome-&-setup.md

 # copy this line to the file : source /optnfs/common/miniconda3/etc/profile.d/conda.sh

-# use ctrl+x to exit the editor and type "Y" to save the changes you made
+# use ctrl+x to exit the editor, then type "Y" to save the changes you made, then press Enter write the changes to .bashrc
 ```